Royal Melbourne Golf Club

-Preparing to Play The Royal Melbourne Golf Club
+Arriving at The Royal Melbourne Golf Club

 Giddy with anticipation that is normally reserved for Christmas morning, we arrived early and were the first car in the car park.
 Putu, our amazing campervan, might not have seamlessly fit in with the cars that were bound to follow, but it didn’t matter because today was a bucket list day!

 Designed by the legendary Dr. Alister Mackenzie, the West Course is ranked fifth in Golf Digest’s 2020 World’s 100 Greatest Golf Courses edition.
-Measuring 6646-yards from the Blue tees, and 5677 from the forward Red tees, par is 72 at the West Course.

 Due to Club and State measures against COVID, face masks were mandatory on the entire property.

 The West Course Front Nine at Royal Melbourne Golf Club

 Built on Enormous Sand Dunes